-The purpose of the Non-Energy Impacts Working Group is to discuss and reach agreement on defensible methodologies to use across the state related to calculating non-energy impacts and how the NEI results would be included in utilities' reporting, cost-effectiveness analyses, and the IL-TRM.
+The purpose of the Non-Energy Impacts Working Group ("NEI Working Group") is to discuss draft research results from Illinois NEI studies as well as defensible methodologies to use across the state related to calculating non-energy impacts.
+10 The NEI Working Group may make recommendations to the Policy Manual Subcommittee or IL-TRM Technical Advisory Committee regarding how NEI results may be included in utilities' reporting, cost-effectiveness analyses, and/or the IL-TRM.